-Brett Nichols has worked at Landry's Boston store for the past three years.
-During that time, he earned his elite triathlon license and has competed as a professional ever since.
+Brett Nichols has been working at Landry's Boston store.
+During his time with us, he earned his elite triathlon license and has competed as a professional ever since.
 In these Landry's Triathlete Tips, Brett shares what he has learned.

 "You may be racing in what is technically summer, but the ocean and lakes of New England have their own calendar."

 Biking is just one aspect of the triathlon, and during the swimming leg cyclists can seem like a two-wheeled fish out of water.
 So if you’re considering making an investment into tri gear beyond the essentials (a bike, goggles, and running shoes), a wetsuit should be at the top of your list as your next piece of equipment.
 Triathlon-specific wetsuits are a fantastic tool for training and racing.
 Here’s why:

 Baby, it’s cold outside!